TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 # 1.4) Once all the polls close, the voter can inspect their physical ballot

 Though VOTES generates and maintains in a secure manner an electronic copy of the ballot, it is the responsibility of the local election officials to maintain the security surrounding the physical ballots.
 Depending on the procedures and resources available at the precinct  level, the precinct may support the voter inspecting the their physical ballot, or may not.
-Regardless, the possibility of this procedure is important in maintaining public trust in the election since both the physical and electronic copies of the ballot are independently identifiable in a secure manner.
-One copy can always be checked against the other.
+Regardless, the possibility of this procedure is important in maintaining public trust in the election since both the physical and electronic copies of the ballot are independently identifiable in a secure non-public manner.
+With two copies, one copy can be checked against the other.

 When physical ballot identification is supported, the voter can physically visit the election official and after properly identifying her/himself, the election official can initiate the identification of the physical ballot.
 Similar to privately identifying the electronic ballot to a voter, a physical ballot identification requires both the state (the governing geographical/geopolitical overlay - the governing GGO) and the operators of the VOTES SaaS election to independently decode a private VOTES repository with their independent private keys so to identify a physical ballot.
 Doing so requires the creation of a full record of the decoding of such an identification within the private full ledger itself.
 This supports full transparency tracking of every ballot identity decoding, limiting the abuse of such a feature.